We are committed to making Office 365 applications accessible by design on every device, so that

 Everyone can easily create content that is accessible.

-In this article, we'll share some highlights from recent updates on our journey to make PowerPoint 2016 for Windows better for customers who use a keyboard or assistive technology.
+In this article, we'll share some highlights from recent updates on our journey to make PowerPoint 2016 for Mac, PowerPoint for iPad, and PowerPoint for iPhone better for customers who use a keyboard and assistive technology.
 We welcome your feedback so we can continue to improve PowerPoint for everyone.

-We’ve made PowerPoint more consistent and reliable with screen readers, and we’ve enabled deeper and broader feature access with screen readers.
-We're working to make it easier and more efficient to author and read slides and speaker notes.
-This includes fundamentals like reliable High Contrast even in menus and galleries, and working screen readers on text, styles, and lists.
-It also includes features such as proofing, track changes, comments, and co-authoring.
+We’ve made PowerPoint more consistent and reliable with VoiceOver, and we’ve enabled deeper and broader feature access with VoiceOver.
+We're working to make it easier and more efficient to author and read presentations and slides.
+This includes fundamentals like working with VoiceOver on text, tables, and lists.
+It also includes features such as comments and co-authoring.

 To learn how to use these features with a screen reader and keyboard, choose the PowerPoint icon on Office Accessibility Center.

-Here are some highlights of the November 2016 update of PowerPoint 2016 for Windows.
-Our accessibility improvements follow industry standards and can be used by any assistive technology.
+Here are some highlights of the December 2016 update of PowerPoint for Mac and iOS.

 We've improved the experience of working with fundamental tasks such as keyboard navigation and text formatting.

-This update includes better compatibility with High Contrast settings.
+This update includes better compatibility with the Increased Contrast Setting.

-Text formatting and page background now match your chosen High Contrast setting.
+Text formatting and page background now match your contrast settings.

-Ribbon commands, icons, and gallery content also match your High Contrast setting better.
+Ribbon commands and gallery content also match your contrast settings.

 Many popular Office templates are now accessible.
 You’ll find accessible templates for reports, presentations, cover sheets, even resumes.
-To use the templates from Word, Excel, or PowerPoint, just search for “Accessible templates” in the Search for Online Templates box.
+To use the templates from PowerPoint on Mac, just search for “Accessible templates” in the Search for Online Templates box.

-Color contrast for PowerPoint slides documents meets accessibility guidelines for text, styles, and objects by default.
+Color contrast for text, styles, and objects in PowerPoint slides meets accessibility guidelines by default.

-Run the Accessibility Checker by selecting a button in the Review tab on the ribbon.
+Accessibility Checker is now available on Mac.
+You can start from a button in the Review tab on the ribbon.

 Save As or Export to PDF